C. I. Lewis: Pragmatist but no positivist

-Specifying which observational statements follow from a given sentence, helps us determine the empirical meaning of the given sentence only if the observation statements themselves have an already understood meaning in terms of the experience which the observation statements refer to.
+Specifying which observational statements follow from a given sentence helps us determine the empirical meaning of the given sentence only if the observation statements themselves have an already understood meaning in terms of the experience to which the observation statements refer.

 According to Lewis, the logical positivists failed to distinguish between "linguistic" meaning - the logical relations among terms, and "empirical" meaning - the relation that expressions must experience.
-(In Carnap and Charles W. Morris' terminology, empirical meaning falls under pragmatics, while linguistic meaning under semantics.)
-Lewis argues against the logical positivist who shut their eyes to precisely that which properly confirms a sentence, namely the content of experience.
+(In Carnap and Charles W. Morris' terminology, empirical meaning falls under pragmatics, while linguistic meaning falls under semantics.)
+Lewis argues against the logical positivist who shuts their eyes to precisely that which properly confirms a sentence, namely the content of experience.

 Epistemology

 Lewis (1929), Mind and the World Order, is now seen as one of the most important 20th century works in epistemology.
 Since 2005, following Murray Murphey's book about Lewis and pragmatism, Lewis has been included among the American pragmatists.

 Lewis was an early exponent of coherentism, particularly as supported by probability observations such as those advocated by Thomas Bayes.

 He was the first to employ the term "qualia", popularized by his doctoral student Nelson Goodman, in its generally agreed modern sense.

+For Lewis, the mind's grasp of different possible worlds is mediated by facts.
+Lewis defines a fact as “that which a proposition (some actual or possible proposition) denotes or asserts.”
+For Lewis, facts, as opposed to objects, are the units of our knowledge, and facts are able to enter into inferential relationships with other facts such that one fact may imply or exclude another.
+Facts relate to each other such that they can form systems that describe possible worlds, but the facts themselves have the same logical relationships whether a world is actual or not.
+He says, “... the logical relations of facts are unaltered by their actuality or non-actuality, just as the logical relations of propositions are unaffected by their truth or falsity.”